Multirious/bevy_tween/README.md

 - [`godot`](https://github.com/godotengine/godot)

-  Godot's tween make it simple to animate something which what I kept thinking about trying to do any animation.
-What's the big part is the Godot's node hierarchy system which utilize hierarchy of child-parent node to define behavior.
-It's an important puzzle piece of how this crate works.
+  Godot's tween make it simple to animate something which is part of the idea for this crate.
+The Godot's node child-parent hierarchy system and that the engine utilizes this to define behavior, powerful stuff!

 ## License